Max Ippen

 Max Ippen (16 May 1906 in Vienna - 28 May 1957 in Paris) was a Czechoslovak bobsledder who competed in the late 1940s.
 At the 1948 Winter Olympics in St. Moritz, he finished 14th in both the two-man and four-man events.
-During World War II, he was imprisoned in the Dachau concentration camp.
+During World War II, Ippen concealed his Jewish ethnicity by posing as a Catholic, but he did not manage to avoid arrest for the duration of the war.
+He, along with over eighty members of his extended family, was arrested and interred by the Nazis.
+Ippen was sent first to the Auschwitz concentration camp and then transferred to Dachau.
+Though Ippen survived, most of his family did not.